ibm-cloud-docs/containers/cs_cluster_plan_ha.md

 <img src="images/cs_cluster_singlezone.png" alt="High availability for clusters in a single zone" width="230" style="width:230px; border-style: none"/>

 By default, your single zone cluster is set up with a worker pool that is named `default`.
-The worker pool groups worker nodes with the same configuration, such as the machine type, that you defined during cluster creation.
+The worker pool groups worker nodes with the same configuration, such as the flavor, that you defined during cluster creation.
 You can add more worker nodes to your cluster by [resizing an existing worker pool](/docs/containers?topic=containers-add_workers#resize_pool) or by [adding a new worker pool](/docs/containers?topic=containers-add_workers#add_pool).

 When you add more worker nodes, app instances can be distributed across multiple worker nodes.
 If one worker node goes down, app instances on available worker nodes continue to run.
 Kubernetes automatically reschedules pods from unavailable worker nodes to ensure performance and capacity for your app.
 To ensure that your pods are evenly distributed across worker nodes, implement [pod affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity-beta-feature).